Episode #409 (Originally aired 11/04/16)

 The FBI has become politicized.

+They're calling it Trump Landia.
 There's a faction in it that is politicized and trying to sabotage Hillary's campaign because they're convinced that she is the devil.

-Now, is it really surprising that guys in a building named after J.
+Now, is it really surprising that guys in a building named after J. Edgar Hoover have issues with women?

 Perhaps not.

+But we have reached peak insanity here.
 The Russians are creating fake documents to discredit the Hillary campaign, and the Trump campaign tweets them out as if they are real.

 Republicans are trying to elect a sexually assaulting psychopath who is, if not a Russian agent, unwittingly working as one.
+And people in America are saying, well, it's better than Hillary.

-No, it's fucking not
+No, No, it's fucking not.

-we have to get a grip on reality
+We have to get a grip on reality.

-Trump said yesterday I'm saying this word for word he said I'm honored to have the greatest temperament that anybody has
+Trump said yesterday, I'm saying this word for word, he said, I'm honored to have the greatest temperament that anybody has.

 A little perspective the country is 320 million people

 It took us 240 years to get up to that and she's gonna double it in a week and the pundit said Trump is on message.
+Yeah, if the message is I'm fucking insane

 We are

 We are so through the looking glass on this.
+Melania made a speech

 yesterday.

+Nothing against Melania.
 But she made a speech where she said, our culture has gotten too mean.

-And she said her cause when she becomes First Lady is a crusade against bullying.
+And she said, her cause when she becomes first lady is a crusade against bullying.

 Okay, before you pile on, remember, she comes from a country named Slovenia, which is too poor to afford irony.